IanESmith/static-website/Services/cdmp/notes.md

 - add someone to the team to progress the test coverage
 - create a suite of reports to provide automatic programme and project status (ie live from jira) including all milestones, risks/issues and dependencies
 -procure a 'break glass' poise laptop
+- welcome a new developer to the team to replace one who leaves end of jan (bringing us to a total of three)

 ### Things to be aware off